james-priest/100-days-log/docs/log6.md

 - [The Coding Interview Bootcamp: Algorithms + Data Structures](https://www.udemy.com/coding-interview-bootcamp-algorithms-and-data-structure) by Stephen Grider.

-This lesson covered creating a class that acts as a wrapper to Array which only allows the following methods.
+This lesson covered creating a class that acts as a wrapper to flatay which only allows the following methods.

 - push()
 - pop()